-Class Attendance (10%)
+Class Attendance (10%):

 Class attendance is mandatory for this course.
-For full credit, students must attend at least 2/3 lectures a week.
-I will provide lecture slides but will not be recording lectures.
+For full credit, students must attend all lectures.
+Students are afforded 5 unexcused absences across the entire semester.
+I will provide lecture slides and will provide lecture recordings at my discretion.
 Students are responsible for obtaining information on missed lectures either from their peers or by attending office hours.
 This policy applies to classes missed due to COVID related symptoms.
-However, if you are sick, I encourage you to stay home and attend office hours.
-I am more than happy to go through the lectures again with you during that period.
+However, if you are sick, I encourage you to stay home.